lawderp/100-days-of-code/r1-log.md

 ### R1D11
 [NBA-players] - Figured out how to animate input to a 3rd state using react-pose.
 Started to investigate why onChange is being called onBlur for Downshift.

+### R1D12
+[NBA-players] - created a loading spinner while waiting for stats to return, which required refactoring loading state logic and creating a CSS keyframes animation.